cybrox/Seeedstudio_ePaper_refactored/README.md

  - Removed a lot of the matrix charmaps, chinese characters can't be used.
  - It works fast and stable on Arduino DUE!

+## Usage
+Just call `EPAPER.begin();` once in your setup routine.
+After this, you can use it as stated in the [official documentations](https://github.com/Seeed-Studio/Small_ePaper_Shield/blob/master/README.md#3-int-drawcharchar-c-int-x-int-y).